AhmedI968/Social-Network/README.md

 # Social-Network
 The project for CPSC 471

+# Running this Application:

+To run The Social Network, please ensure you have node modules installed and follow the steps below to intialize prisma.
+Then go to the directory of the code and open the terminal and run the command: "npm run dev".

+Please Enjoy The Social Network.

 # **Initialize Prisma**

 1) Initialize npm by running 'npm init -y' in terminal